 Through a Limited Company

-This option will involve the fee payer, usually the agency in the chain, deducting the Income Tax/NI from the pay.
+This option will involve the fee payer – usually the agency in the chain – deducting the Income Tax/NI from the pay.
 The first thing that will happen is the Employers NI of 13.8% will be deducted from the day rate agreed in the contract.
 The remaining amount will then be taxed as gross pay like employment, so with the deductions of income tax & employees NI.
-The net pay plus any VAT that was charged on top of the day rate will be paid into the Ltd Company.
-The net pay transferred to the Limited Company can then be transferred straight to your personal account.
+The net pay plus any VAT that was charged on top of the day rate will be paid to the Limited Company.
+The net pay transferred to the Limited Company can then be transferred straight to your personal bank account.
 This won’t be taxed again, as this was already taxed at source.
-Our accountants for contractors at Intouch will ensure the correct treatment of this pay is updated in the Accounts, for when the Statutory Accounts and Company Tax Return is completed.
+As one of the best contractor accountants, Intouch Accounting will ensure the correct treatment of this pay is updated in the company accounts, for when the Statutory Accounts and Limited Company Tax Return is completed.
 The VAT, that is transferred back in addition to the net pay by the fee payer, is then dealt with when completing the quarterly VAT return as normal.